Recognise the benefits of having a work/life balance

 • Not providing specific, actionable strategies for using leisure time, instead making vague statements like 'I will relax more'.

 • Misconception: Problem-solving is only for managers.
-Correction: Every employee faces problems at work, from small daily issues to larger challenges.
-Developing problem-solving skills helps you handle these situations independently and confidently, which is valued at all levels.
+Correction: Every employee faces problems daily; learning a structured approach helps you handle them confidently and independently.

 Frequently Asked Questions